w159/image-customise/docs/machine.md

 ---
-title: Machine settings
-summary:
-authors:
-    - Aaron Parker
+layout: doc
 ---
+# Machine Settings

 Machine specific settings are implemented to configure the local Windows OS with various settings for roles.
 Settings include:

 ## All Windows SKUs